OctopusDeploy/docs/docs/shared-content/octopus-recommendations/environment-recommendations.include.md

 Cloud providers such as Azure, AWS, and Google Cloud make deploying to many data centers commonplace.
 You might need to deploy the software at specific intervals or in a specific order.
 For example, you might deploy to a data center in Illinois before deploying to one in Texas.

 It can be tempting to name environments to match a data center location.
 For example _Production [Data Center]_ or _Production Omaha_.
 This is convenient as you can deploy to an individual data center at a time.
-You can also see what version of code is deployed to each data center.
+You can also see what version of code is deployed in each data center.

 Unfortunately, this doesn't scale very well.
 Every time you add a new data center, your infrastructure and Octopus configuration will need modification, such as: